wp-plugins/dmsguestbook/readme.txt

 = 1.15.6 - 22.01.10 =
-* A minor bug with URL’s and “Google Analytics for WordPress” has been fixed
+* A minor bug with URL's and "Google Analytics for WordPress" has been fixed
 * ###
-* Ein kleiner Fehler mit URL’s und “Google Analytics for WordPress” wurde behoben
+* Ein kleiner Fehler mit URL's und "Google Analytics for WordPress" wurde behoben

 = 1.15.5 - 07.12.09 =